viscropst/corntron/README.md

 Or you can use the prebuilt [`corntron` command](https://cnb.cool/viscropst/corntron/-/releases) to run a corntron program.

 ## How to build corntron command?
-You can build corntron by using the `go build cmd/corntron/main.go` command.
+You can build corntron by using the `go build <source path>/cmd/corntron/main` command.
-Or you can use the `go install github.com/viscropst/corntron/cmd/corntron` command.